dobbelina/yt-dlp-multiconfig/README.md

   - _Passes referer url to yt-dlp_

   **Instructions**
-Put svtplay-dl-helper.exe in a folder of your choice.
+Put yt-dlp-multiconfig.exe in a folder of your choice.
-First time you run it it will create a settings file called svtplay-dl.ini in the same directory.
+First time you run it it will create a settings file called yt-dlp-multiconfig.ini in the same directory.
-Open that file with a texteditor and edit the path to svtplay-dl.exe.
+Open that file with a texteditor and edit the path to yt-dlp.exe.
+It is higly recommended to add yt-dlp to the path variable [How to add path](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/)

 Also edit the path to your desired download location for the videos.
 If you want to change the shortcut key **Ctrl + p** you can do that as well to start the download process.